johnlpage/MongoEnterpriseMicroserviceExamples/memex/ClassDescription.md

 Memex comes as a working example application with most reusable functionality abstracted into reusable templated classes.
 If you cannot simply reuse these as they are, you can derive from them or modify them as needed.

+Memex also comes with a simple browser-based UI to demonstrate the query endpoints.
+This is not intended as reusable code.

 # Model Classes

 Model classes represent the data objects used by your application.
 They typically map to the objects you persist in the